Shang Yang (artist): Yellow Theme

 Painted in a burst of yellow hues, His Shaanxi paintings often depicted the hard lives of the locals, such as the Yellow River’s taut and tanned boat trackers or women with weather-beaten faces, and all resonate with a deep sense of human compassion."

 Shang Yang's use of warm yellow tones endows the landscape of rock and loess with poetry.
 While stillness and warmth replace the bare desolation, the gate of worn stones and the barren earth and slopes are imbued with a rich ro- mantic air.
 In these works, what some critics described at the time as 'Shang Yang's yellow' came to be the central player.
 This side-lit loess with its duller brownish yellow was not at all coquettish in its appeal, exhibiting only a nat- ural mood.
 Shang Yang's later works progressively began to break loose from the bewitchment or control exerted by the colors of the region, as his paintings gave fuller play and expression to subjective elements.

 Controversy/Conflict

-In June 1989, Shang Yang lost his position as head of Wuhan's Academy of Fine Arts after he marched with some of his students in Tiananmen Square.
+In June 1989, Shang Yang lost his position as head of Hubei Institute of Fine Arts after he marched with some of his students in Tiananmen Square.
 3 months before the march, Yang exhibited a series of paintings at Beijing's National Gallery called "State".
 These works appeared to express Yang's dissatisfaction with the current state of China and his own frazzled state of mind.

 Shang Yang regained respect in 1992 with the release of his piece "Morning Tea" which is said to examine concerns for lost values in Chinese culture.
 One of his latest works, titled "Bride", reveals Yang's worries of commercialism in China.
 The piece is a Mono Lisa covered in labels of fast food to represent the connections between culture and the market.